drandreaskrueger/chainhammer/docs/cloud.md

     CH_MACHINE=t2.micro ./run-all_small.sh

+If the machine has enough RAM, also include the Quorum-crux experiment, with the switch `$CH_QUORUM`

+    CH_QUORUM=true CH_MACHINE=t2.small ./run-all_small.sh

+but keep an eye on RAM with

+    ssh -t chainhammer "watch -n 5 'free -m'"

-you might want a second terminal open with
+In any case, you want to keep another terminal open with

-    tail -n 10 -f logs/network.log
+    ssh -t chainhammer "tail -n 10 -f CH/logs/network.log"

 to see any Ethereum client problems live.

 ##### N.B.: before creating image from instance to make a new AMI